DaleOrders/AWS-Study-Notes/README.md

 It is always a bad idea to do this.

 - Splitting an instance over different AZs
-  - Adds reliability consideration between the AZs
+  - Adds reliability concerns between the AZs
   - Adds a cost to move the data between AZs

 ![image](https://user-images.githubusercontent.com/52617475/145082267-25a39610-3488-43e3-97ff-dd683de11d50.png)